Here are the first two chapters of Vevin Song. Enjoy!

 Not this now.
 Seriously.

 After a few seconds, the message disappeared.
 Marla pressed her hand on the panel again and it showed the same message.
-She heard some students muttering about her, giggling, as she tried again to no avail.
+Behind her, students muttered and giggled as she tried again to no avail.

 Patience lost, she slammed her hand against the panel.
 The impact cracked the screen, a shard of glass cutting into her palm.

-'Shit!' she snapped, sharply pulling her hand away.
-Blood leaked from it as she stormed out of the room.
+'Shit!' she snapped, jerking her hand away.
+Blood leaked as she stormed out of the room.

 The giggling from the students erupted into a chorus of laughter.

-The councillor's office was as big as Marla's classroom.
+The councillor's office was as large as Marla's classroom.
 It seemed as if it had grown in size since the last time Marla was in here, a couple of months ago.
-There were four large panels in the room—two attached to each side wall—as well as one attached to the desk, all with lines of data running across them.
-After all, Nia wasn't only in charge of the school, but was also one of the seven councillors of the cocoon, as well as the Chair of the Council.
+There were four large panels in the room—two fixed to each side wall—as well as one attached to the desk, all with lines of data running across them.
+After all, Nia wasn't just in charge of the school, but was also one of the seven councillors of the cocoon, as well as the Chair of the Council.
 She had been a councillor ever since the cocoon was populated by the island's inhabitants twenty years ago, which meant she was also partly responsible for selecting Marla's career.
-To this day, Marla never understood why the Council had decided she should be a teacher.
+To this day, Marla couldn't understand why the Council had decided she should be a teacher.

-A large bookcase stretched across most of the back wall, crammed full of tattered books.
-There must have been hundreds of them there, taken from the island when the invasion happened, or when Goldgills made their weekly visits to the island to collect resources for the cocoon.
-Most of them looked to be in poor condition, with faded text, broken spines and torn covers, but they lined up neatly next to each other—in alphabetical order by author, as much as Marla could tell.
+A bookcase stretched across the back wall, crammed with tattered books.
+Hundreds of them were taken from the island during the invasion, or brought back by Goldgills on their weekly visits to the island to collect resources for the cocoon.
+Most of them were in poor condition, with faded text, broken spines and torn covers, but they lined up neatly next to each other, alphabetised.

-She approached the vacant chair facing the Education Councillor's desk, the sounds of her feet tapping against the steel floor bouncing against the walls.
+Marka approached the vacant chair facing the Education Councillor's desk, the sounds of her feet tapping against the steel floor bouncing off the walls.
 She stood behind the chair, dabbing her cut hand with a tissue and wincing at the stinging.

 Councillor Nia Mason looked up from her notes as she finished scribbling something down on a notepad.
-As always, she looked immaculate and pristine with her smart suit and neat bob haircut, which made her look as if she didn't live in a cocoon like the rest of the inhabitants, considering most of them wore whatever they could get—usually old, shabby clothing—and they cut their hair at home.
+As always, she looked immaculate in her smart suit and neat bob haircut, as if she didn't live in a cocoon like the rest of the inhabitants, considering most of them wore whatever they could get—usually old, shabby clothing—and they cut their hair at home.
 Marla opted for keeping her hair cropped short, using her dad's electric razor to take off most of it.
 It required minimal effort.
 Not that Dad ever uses his razor anymore.

 Considering the job she has, she must have more coffee circulating in her body than blood.

 'Miss Hightower.'
 Nia's face was devoid of emotion.
-Marla cringed at the formal use of her name.
+Marla cringed at the formality.
 'Do sit.'

 Marla hovered for a moment and Nia's tired eyes fixated on her.
 Not even the shouting and swearing of students as they rushed past the closed office could break the councillor's concentration.

-Marla sat down as Nia placed her pen next to her notepad.
-She straightened the pen before clasping her hands together and leaning forward.
+Marla sat.
+Nia placed her pen next to her notepad, straightening it before clasping her hands together and leaning forward.

 'What time does the school day start?'
 Nia asked.